 There you are again, confronting approaching hikers on an exposed ridgeline with your hiking shorts around your ankles.
 There’s a better way.
 Female urination devices (FUDs), also called pee funnels, mean that answering the call of nature does not require you to sacrifice your dignity.
-FUDs are straw- or funnel-shaped plastic extenders that allow women to pee like men: while standing and wearing pants, a climbing harness, or a backpacker’s hip belt.
+FUDs are straw- or funnel-shaped plastic extenders, and, despite the name, allow anyone without a penis to pee the way everyone would prefer to pee in the outdoors: while standing and wearing pants, a climbing harness, or a backpacker’s hip belt.

 FUDs come in a range of shapes and sizes, so we recruited a fearless thru-hiker to try them all to find out which ones were convenient, portable, and spill-proof—and which ones weren’t (let’s just say she did a lot of laundry).

 As she adjusted to a new stand-while-you-pee lifestyle, she found herself grabbing different models of pee funnel for different activities.
 While climbing, it was important to fit the female urination device around a restrictive harness and to have a sure seal regardless of shifting angles.
 For hiking and backpacking, she wanted the smallest, lightest, most discrete option.
 And for the dreaded public porta-potty, she chose to use a gigantic pee funnel that gave her confidence in the face of an empty hand-sanitizer dispenser.

 Several of these products aren’t for sale at U.S. retailers, but thanks to the magic of the internet, you can buy them anyhow, and they’re small, so international shipping isn’t too terribly expensive.
 All tester samples were provided by the companies themselves.

 Caveat: The nature of the female urination devices makes them very personal, which means that what is most comfortable for her might not be comfortable for you.